 - 1. The Civil Aviation Authority Bahamas, known in these regulations as the "Authority", has implemented CAR 145 (Civil Aviation Regulations Approved Maintenance Organisations).
 The regulations are made under the Civil Aviation Authority Act 2021. - 2.
-CAR 145 replaces CAGR Schedule 6. - 3.
+[CAR 145 includes Standards and Recommended Practices up to and including ICAO Annex 11, Amendment 52.] - 3.
 The Authority has adopted associated compliance material wherever possible and, unless specifically stated otherwise, clarification will be based on this material or other internationally acceptable documentation. - 4.
 Unless otherwise stated, applicable CAR DEF definitions and abbreviations are used throughout this document.
 The abbreviation "NAA", meaning National Aviation Authority, is used throughout these regulations. - 5.
 The editing practices used in this document are as follows: - (a) 'Shall' or 'Will' or 'Must' is used to indicate a mandatory requirement. - (b) 'Should' is used to indicate a recommendation. - (c) 'May' is used to indicate discretion by the Authority, the industry or the applicant, as appropriate.